thinkful-ei-firefly/ben-bookmarks-app/README.md

 A user can:
 * Add bookmarks to their bookmark list.
 Bookmarks contain:

-  * title
+  * Title
-  * url link
+  * Url link
-  * description
+  * Description
-  * rating (1-5)
+  * Rating (1-5)

 * See a list of their bookmarks when they first open the app
-  * All bookmarks in the list default to a "condensed" view showing only title and rating
+  * All bookmarks in the list default to a "collapsed" view showing only title and rating

-* Click on a bookmark to display the "detailed" view
+* Click on a bookmark to display the "expanded" view
-  * Detailed view expands to additionally display description and a "Visit Site" link
+  * Expanded view additionally displays the description and a link to the url

 * Remove bookmarks from their bookmark list